General sales conditions

 When shipments are carried out under controlled temperature, the instructing party must pull down or increase the cargo temperature to comply with temperature requested and transport instructions.
 Should the instructed party fail to comply with this obligation, any shipment will travel at its sole risks strictly without prejudice to Transit Fruits.

 Transit Fruits shall not be hold liable of any consequences resulting from sensitive or perishable cargo quality defects when made available by Instructing Party .

-Article 6 – INSTRUCTING PARTY’S OBLIGATIONS
+Article 6 – INSTRUCTING PARTY’S OBLIGATIONS AND LIABILITIES

-The goods should be packed, pre-cooled when perishable cargo to be carried under controlled temperature is concerned, packaged, marked or countermarked so as to withstand transport and / or storage performed in normal conditions, as well as successive handling, which necessarily occur during the sequence of such operations.
+The goods should be packed, pre-cooled when perishable cargo to be carried under controlled temperature is concerned, packaged, marked or countermarked so as to withstand transport and / or storage and/or warehousing operations performed in normal conditions, as well as successive handling, which necessarily occur during the sequence of such operations.
 They should not constitute a hazard to driving or handling personnel, the environment, transport vehicle safety, other carried or stored goods, vehicles or third parties.

 The instructing party shall be solely responsible for packaging and for its fitness to bear the transport and handling.